RagnarB83/ash-documentation/docs/CP2K-interface.rst

 **Mixed OMP/MPI parallelization**

 The mixed OMP/MPI parallelization is only possible using the cp2k.psmp executable.
-This parallelization strategy is primarily useful for massively parallel calculations (thousands of cores) and will likely not be beneficial for small systems or a small amount of CPU cores.
+This parallelization strategy is particularly useful for massively parallel calculations (thousands of cores) and may not be as beneficial for small systems or a small amount of CPU cores.
+But this depends on the system and hardware so test it out.

 To use one should set: *parallelization='Mixed'* , specify the total number of CPU cores by the *numcores* keyword and additionally one must specify how many MPI processes and how many OMP threads per process via the *mixed_mpi_procs* and *mixed_omp_threads* keywords.
 For example, if *numcores=8*, *mixed_mpi_procs=4* and *mixed_omp_threads=2* then 4 MPI processes will be used with 2 OMP threads used per process, for a total of 8 utilized CPU cores.
 Note that ASH will give an error if numcores is not equal to mixed_mpi_procs*mixed_omp_threads.

-Warning: Massively parallel CP2K within ASH has not been tested much.

 ################################################################################
 Controlling the basis set